Nourish - What’s the scoop on: Rosehip Oil

 Blend 1-2 drops of the oil with a few pumps of your favourite moisturiser and apply as normal.

 No. 4 – Use when travelling by plane

-Mix a few drops of oil with your usual body cream or oil and massage into your skin after showering or bathing to soothe and repair the skin.
-Rosehips anti inflammatory and skin soothing properties really come into their own here.
+Use alone or mix a few drops of oil with your usual body cream or oil.
+Then massage into your skin after showering or bathing to soothe and repair the skin.
+Rosehips anti-inflammatory and skin-soothing properties really come into their own here.

-No. 6 – Apply to Sooth Razor Burn
+No. 6 – Apply to soothe razor burn

 Massage 3-4 drops into damp, just-shaved skin to soothe sensitivity and help prevent ingrown hairs and shaving rash.

 No. 7 – Apply to help banish blemishes

 Rosehip’s high levels of regenerating sterols and carotenoids can help to draw spots to a head or make them disappear altogether.
 Massage into clean skin 1-2 times per week.